tenzir/tenzir/web/docs/tql2/operators/save_http.md

 ## Description

+The `save_http` operator performs a HTTP request with the request body being the bytes provided by the previous operator.

 ### `url: str`

-The `url` to write bytes to.
+The URL to write to.
+The `http://` scheme can be omitted.

 ### `method = str (optional)`

-The HTTP method to use.
+The HTTP method, such as `POST` or `GET`.

+The default is `"POST"`.

 ### `params = record (optional)`